SGrondin/bottleneck/README.md

 - Bottleneck is compatible with [Redis Clusters](https://redis.io/topics/cluster-tutorial).
 - Bottleneck's data is stored in Redis keys beginning with `b_` and it uses the `bottleneck` pub/sub channel.
 It will not interfere with any other data stored on the server.
 - Bottleneck loads a few Lua scripts on the Redis server using the `SCRIPT LOAD` command.
 These scripts only take up a few Kb of memory.
-Running the `SCRIPT FLUSH` command will obviously cause any connected limiters to experience critical errors until a new limiter connects to Redis and loads the scripts again.
+Running the `SCRIPT FLUSH` command will cause any connected limiters to experience critical errors until a new limiter connects to Redis and loads the scripts again.
-- The Lua scripts are highly optimized and designed to use as little resources (CPU, especially) as possible.
+- The Lua scripts are highly optimized and designed to use as few resources (CPU, especially) as possible.

 ## Debugging your application

-Debugging complex scheduling logic can be difficult, especially when priorities, weights, and network latency all interact together.
+Debugging complex scheduling logic can be difficult, especially when priorities, weights, and network latency all interact.

 If your application is not behaving as expected, start by making sure you're catching `error` [events emitted](#events) by your limiters.
 Those errors are most likely uncaught exceptions from your application code.

 To see exactly what a limiter is doing in real time, listen to the `debug` event.
 It contains detailed information about how the limiter is executing your code.
-Adding [job IDs](#job-options) to all your jobs makes the debug output a lot more readable.
+Adding [job IDs](#job-options) to all your jobs makes the debug output more readable.

 When Bottleneck has to fail one of your jobs, it does so by using `BottleneckError` objects.
 This lets you tell those errors apart from your own code's errors: